 - I post silly photos on Instagram and Snapchat.

-- I curate visual art, girly images, cyberpunk images, and miscellany on Tumblr.
+- I sporadically curate visual art, girly images, cyberpunk images, and miscellany on Tumblr.

 What I’m Reading

-I maintain a running list of the thinkers and writers who have influenced me the most.
+I compiled a list of the thinkers and writers who have influenced me the most.

 “Ideas about what’s important and valuable are usually thought of as fundamental truths or moral axioms, but are often better modelled as shifting social fictions, local residue of larger-than-human social phenomena, tribal markers, and so on.” — Warg Franklin

 “[W]e are all constantly telling and enacting stories about ourselves and the things around us, but we have an enormous and little-explored freedom to change the kind of stories we tell, to break the bounds of conventional genres in search of more effective tales.” — Mike Travers

 - There are always tradeoffs.